-The proposed development is to demolish the existing free standing cottages and replace them with a block of apartments and basement parking.
+The proposed development includes alterations and additions to the existing carpark layout and construction of a new road alignment.
 I have inspected all the trees that could be affected and list their details in Appendix 2.
 Based on this information, I provided guidance to project architect on the constraints these trees impose on the use of the site.
 The current layout is a result of this detailed consultation and has evolved taking full account of these constraints.

-One high category tree and seven low category trees will be lost because of this proposal.
-The proposed changes may adversely affect a further four high category trees and one low category tree if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.
+Two high category trees and three low category trees will be lost because of this proposal.
+However, a comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
+The proposed changes may adversely affect a further fourteen high category trees and two low category trees if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have a low to moderate impact on the contribution of trees to local amenity or character.